Spinoco/fs2-http/README.md

 .withStreamBody(stringStream)
 ```

-In example above request is build as such, so when run by client it will consume `stringStream` and send with PUT request as utf8 encoded body to server.
+In the example above the request is build as such, to ensure that when run by the client it will consume `stringStream` and send it with PUT request as utf8 encoded body to server.

 ### WebSocket

 fs2-http has support for websocket clients (RFC 6455).
-Websocket client is build with following construct:
+A websocket client is built with the following construct:

 ```
 def wsPipe: Pipe[Task, Frame[String], Frame[String]] = { inbound =>